Merry we meet - Merry we meet - Merry we meet

 Later that year on the 18th November 1898, he and Bennett both joined the

-'Hermetic Order of the Golden Dawn', the elusive Great White Brotherhood (see 'S.L.
+“Hermetic Order of the Golden Dawn”, the elusive Great White

-ego and sexual perversion (Crowley had a bias toward homosexuality and the
+regularity, his personal ego and sexual perversion (Crowley had a bias toward

 The priestess of his coven later described him as “a dirty-minded,